Henderson's Directories: Modern use

 Henderson's Directories can be used for many different types of historical research.
 They present a rich primary source for demographic information, illustrating patterns of settlement across urban areas in Western Canada.
 Advertisements can be used as visual illustrations of consumer and social trends.
 They can be used to trace the history of the cities' urban planning around infrastructure and public works.

 Because they include the names and professions of individuals, they are also useful for genealogists and local historians.
-Several public libraries and family history networks have include Henderson's Directories on their list of recommended sources.
+Several public libraries and family history networks have included Henderson's Directories on their list of recommended sources.
 Casual users may find the directory useful for finding out the history of their homes.